Dan role: Daoma Dan

 A Daoma Dan (刀马旦, "sword-and-horse role") is a young female warrior.
 The style of performance usually involves horseriding with a spear.
-This category is superficially similar to Wu Dan, but there is a difference.
-Daoma Dan does not fight as much as Wu Dan.
+This category is superficially similar to the Wu Dan, but the Daoma Dan does not fight as much as the Wu Dan.
 They do more stunts and dancing with the spear or whatever weapons they have.
-Daoma Dan needs to sing, which is performed while dancing or doing stunts and requires great stamina.
-Daoma Dan usually wears female warrior costumes with the flags behind.
+The Daoma Dan needs to sing, which is performed while dancing or doing stunts and requires great stamina.
+The Daoma Dan usually wears female warrior costumes with flags behind.
 Examples of Daoma Dan are Liang Hongyu and Mu Guiying.
 Daoma Dan is also the original Chinese title of the 1986 Hong Kong film Peking Opera Blues, directed by Tsui Hark.